 In theory, overtime in the Stanley Cup playoffs can last forever, but the longest that a game has gone historically is six extra periods.

-The St. Louis Blues won the 2019 Stanley Cup, defeating the Boston Bruins by four games to three.
+The Tampa Bay Lightning won the Stanley Cup in 2020, defeating the Dallas Stars by four games to two.